HL7/case-reporting/input/pagecontent/transport_options.md

   <li><a href="StructureDefinition-ecr-messageheader.html">eCR MessageHeader</a> (further constrains <a href="StructureDefinition-us-ph-messageheader.html">US Public Health MessageHeader</a>)</li>
 </ul>

 The first resource in the <a href="StructureDefinition-us-ph-reporting-bundle.html">US Public Health Reporting Bundle</a> is the <a href="StructureDefinition-us-ph-messageheader.html">US Public Health MessageHeader</a>, which in the eCR case is the <a href="StructureDefinition-ecr-messageheader.html">eCR MessageHeader</a>.
-The focus of the <a href="StructureDefinition-ecr-messageheader.html">eCR MessageHeader</a> is the <a href="StructureDefinition-ecr-document-bundle.html">eCR Document Bundle</a>.
+The focus of the <a href="StructureDefinition-ecr-messageheader.html">eCR MessageHeader</a> is either the <a href="StructureDefinition-eicr-document-bundle.html">eICR Document Bundle</a> or  <a href="StructureDefinition-rr-document-bundle.html">RR Document Bundle</a>.

-The <a href="StructureDefinition-ecr-document-bundle.html">eCR Document Bundle</a> contains either the <a href="StructureDefinition-eicr-composition.html">eICR Composition</a> or the <a href="StructureDefinition-rr-composition.html">RR Composition</a>.
+The <a href="StructureDefinition-eicr-document-bundle.html">eICR Document Bundle</a> contains the <a href="StructureDefinition-eicr-composition.html">eICR Composition</a> and the <a href="StructureDefinition-rr-document-bundle.html">RR Document Bundle</a> contains the <a href="StructureDefinition-rr-composition.html">RR Composition</a>.

 ### Basic REST Option